Lot Clearing in Milledgeville, GA

 Residential lot cleared for new construction in the Milledgeville, Georgia area

-Residential lot clearing in Milledgeville that doesn't account for Georgia EPD requirements and Baldwin County soil conditions creates expensive problems after construction begins.
+Lot clearing that doesn't account for Georgia EPD requirements and local soil conditions creates expensive problems after construction begins.

 Georgia EPD Permit Compliance